Fast & Furious: Hollywood Drift vehicles revealed and launched

 Photo courtesy of Universal Studios Hollywood

-The 2026 addition of Fast & Furious: Hollywood Drift has followed the March 11, 2025, closure of the similarly themed Fast & Furious—Supercharged on the Universal Studio Tour, which we expect will be replaced with a new experience.
+The 2026 addition of Fast & Furious: Hollywood Drift follows the March 11, 2025, closure of the similarly themed Fast & Furious—Supercharged on the Universal Studio Tour, which we expect will be replaced with a new experience.

 Click here for more information about Universal Studios Hollywood.